 Meetings are important procedures for any company, team or unit, be it a sports team, a business team, a school teachers’ team or any such unit.

-Company meetings are a place where ideas and plans are shared, shortcomings are discussed, solutions are found, where strategies are planned etc.
+Company team meetings are a place where ideas and plans are shared, shortcomings are discussed, solutions are found, where strategies are planned etc.

 In brief, a meeting is where the past and current team activities of the company are discussed and planned to build the future of the company.